HRR48-SDC-FurleyTemple/ProductOptions/README.md

 This endpoint will update the item with the given ID, overwriting any existing data with new data in the body of the request.
 Think of this as a replacement/overwrite.
 A fully valid product must be sent for the update to be successful.

 ### DELETE
 ~~This API supports two different DELETE operations!~~ The current form of this API supports only the ability to delete a single item at a time.
-Given the size of the database, a deletion of over tens of millions of items would be time-consuming, and re-seeding would be extremely time consuming.
+Given the size of the database, a deletion of over tens of millions of items would be time-consuming, so intentionally deleting all records must be done within database.

 - `/api/productOptions/products/:id`\
 This endpoint deletes the item with the given ID.